 Dealing with the Giraffe on the Tennis Court

-If you suffer from the symptoms or IBS or any other digestive you know that the disease can take center stage in your relationship.
-Coping with flare-ups or even the anticipation of a flare-up of your symptoms can cause stress and anxiety and can have a negative impact on your relationships.
+If you suffer from the symptoms or IBS or any other digestive issues you know that the disease can take center stage in your relationship.
+Coping with flare-ups or even the anticipation of a flare-up of your GI symptoms can cause stress and anxiety and can have a negative impact on your relationships.
 These difficulties are not limited to romantic relationships, but also affect your relationships with your friends, co-workers and family.

 Treatment also differs from patient to patient.
-While there some treatments that seem to be effective in relieving symptoms in large numbers of patients, it is important to develop a long-terms treatment strategy where you and your doctor are actively involved in selecting treatments, assessing whether they are working and then, if needed, modifying them as needed.
+While there some treatments that seem to be effective in relieving certain gastroenterology conditions in large numbers of patients, it is important to develop a long-terms treatment strategy where you and your doctor are actively involved in selecting treatments, assessing whether they are working and then, if needed, modifying them as needed.
 We at GastroSB treat patients as people and not just diseases.
 We strive to know our patients so that we can prescribe treatments tailor-made to their lifestyles.

 Once you obtain a diagnosis and start a treatment plan it is important to educate yourself as much as you can about your disorder.
 Knowledge is power!
 Taking control can put you in the driver’s seat and this alone can go a long way toward reducing stress and anxiety which we now know can exacerbate symptoms.
 There are numerous resources available to you from recent studies to the personal accounts of other with disease.
 You are certainly not alone!